History of Portland, Oregon: 21st century

-From 2000 to 2014, Portland experienced a significant growth of over 90,000 people between the years 2000 and 2014.
+Portland experienced a significant growth of over 90,000 people between the years 2000 and 2014.
 Between 2001 and 2012, Portland's gross domestic product per person grew by fifty percent, more than any other city in the country. and it was second in the country for attracting and retaining the highest number of college-educated people in the United States.

 Portland became known throughout the early 2000s for its unique culture and attractiveness to young people.
 "Keep Portland Weird" became an unofficial slogan and is popularized by a large mural in Old Town Chinatown and the bumper stickers replicating the mural.
-Portland has embraced this weirdness by hosting many odd events including the World Naked Bike Ride and the Portland Urban Idiotarod, a shopping cart race where participants wear absurd costumes and often doubles as a bar crawl.
+Portland has embraced this "weirdness" by hosting many odd events including the World Naked Bike Ride and the Portland Urban Idiotarod, a shopping cart race where participants wear absurd costumes and often doubles as a bar crawl.
 Portland is also home to various strange establishments including the 24 Hour Church of Elvis, the TARDIS Room, and the Peculiarium.

 In the early 2000s, Portland became home to various street performers.
 Many of these performers embrace Portland's "weirdness" including the Unipiper, a unicycling bagpiper who wears a Darth Vader mask, and Working Kirk Reeves, a trumpet player and juggler known for his crisp white suit and Mickey Mouse hat.

 In 2003, Portland's longtime nickname "The City of Roses" (or "Rose City") was made official by the City Council.

 Panoramic view of Portland, 2007.
 Downtown located at far left.